Kjili/boardgame-quickrules/root.rst

   | craft cards for points in late game
   | try to use conspiracies with hated outcast
   | favor cards: with some planning ahead, you can craft a favor card comparatively easily
+  | dominance cards:
-  | dominance cards: dominance is a viable option for you
+  | - dominance is a viable option for you
+  | - you can trade bird cards for non-bird dominance cards to use them for their faction
 Strategy Against:
   | discard to prevent hated outcasts
   | strike undefended gardens